-The value will be a comma separated list of versions.
+The value is a comma-separated list of versions.

 To use a new version you have to supply the following header parameter in the request:

-And the value should be set to the version that you require.
+Set the value to the version that you require.

 You should check to see whether use of the new version is advised and what changes (if any) you